Get insider access

 0.0 dB

-With the 'Producing' pads equipped, these headphones have a balanced sound profile across the entire frequency spectrum.
-They have a surprisingly good bass response for open-back headphones, though the low-bass frequencies are slightly underemphasized.
-While the low and mid-mids are very flat, the high-mid response is a little veiled.
-This carries over to the low-treble range, meaning the upper harmonics of vocals and lead instruments sound a little dull.
-The rest of the treble range is a little slanted, so there's plenty of air and high-end brilliance, but sibilants, like S and T sounds, are lispy and lack sizzle.
+With the 'Producing' pads equipped, these headphones have a fairly balanced and slightly warm sound profile.
+They have a surprisingly good bass response for open-back headphones, though the low-bass frequencies are de-emphasized in favor of some extra high-bass boom on kick drums.
+While the low and mid-mids are also somewhat elevated, leading to easily intelligible lead instruments, the high-mid response sounds a little distant.
+This dip carries over to the low-treble range, meaning the upper harmonics of vocals and lead instruments sound a little dull and lack a bit of detailed articulation.
+The rest of the treble range is more excited, so there's plenty of air and high-end brilliance.

 8.6